Skip to main content

 Start by verifying that core controls work in the actual payment flow, not just in policy documents.
 Confirm onboarding controls, ongoing monitoring, and real-time sanctions screening for both customers and recipients.
 If these controls are incomplete or only partly operational, treat market entry as conditional until the gaps are closed.

-The provided sources do not establish standard contract thresholds or market-wide normal positions for fraud-loss terms.
-Treat that as a diligence gap rather than making assumptions from generic benchmarks.
+Treat fraud-loss contract terms as a diligence gap rather than making assumptions from generic benchmarks.
 The practical test is whether your team can clearly map each obligation to an owner, an operating process, and evidence you can produce under review.

 The sources do not define a full third-party or fourth-party monitoring framework, so avoid over-claiming precision.
 At minimum, keep clear ownership and current evidence for partner-dependent controls such as onboarding, sanctions screening, transaction monitoring, and reporting obligations.
 Keep that evidence current enough to show those controls still operate as intended when dependencies or transaction patterns change.